kalsan/compony/README.md

 end
 ```

-Here is what our Show component looks like when we a layout with the bare minimum and no styling at all:
+Here is what our Show component looks like when we have a layout with the bare minimum and no styling at all:

 ![Screenshot of our component with an absolutely minimal layout](doc/imgs/intro-example-show.png)